 Before I list what I specifically eat, keep in mind that this is just an example of what I eat in a single day, as I definitely try to vary this.
 So by no means am I suggesting you eat the same things I do, but I just wanted to show you what a balanced thyroid diet should look like.

-8am: Mid-morning snack #1: one serving of apples
+8am: Mid-morning snack #1: ½ cup organic apples

-10am: Mid-morning snack #2: ½ cup of raw sunflower seeds
+10am: Mid-morning snack #2:1/4 cup of raw sunflower or pumpkin seeds

-4pm: Mid-afternoon snack # 2: another protein drink
+4pm: Mid-afternoon snack # 2: Ananother smoothie

-7:30pm: Snack: ½ cup of raw almonds
+7:30pm: Snack: 1/4cup of raw almonds

 In summary, changing your eating habits and beginning a thyroid diet similar to mine is no easy task, which is why I don’t expect it to be a quick process.
 Just like many people, over the years I’ve had my “ups and downs” with regards to eating healthy, but after I was diagnosed with an autoimmune thyroid disorder I made up my mind that I was going to not only begin eating healthier, but stick to it this time.